GTN-Tech/python-sdk/README.md

   * App Key, provided by GTN
   * App Secret, provided by GTN
   * Institution Code, provided by GTN
-  * Customer Number of the customer initiating the connection
+  * Customer Number of the customer initiating the connection.
+(Optional: only in the customer mode)
   * Private Key of the institution, provided by GTN

 ```python